 - Chinese and Japanese Literature in Cultural Context

 - Geography of East and South Asia

-Six electives in Asian Studies from three different subject areas
+Six Electives in Asian Studies (From at least three different subject areas)

 - Chinese Intermediate II